mrpdaemon/gentoo-overlay/README.md

 * GTK+ WoL (Wake on LAN) client gwakeonlan
 * fontconfig-infinality with bohoomil's configuration from Arch
 * gnome-terminal with transparent background support
+* california - a calendar application for GNOME 3

 ## Installing